 Doctoral studies of the Faculty of Social Sciences

-(In addition to the doctoral dissertation students must complete 40 ECTS of diversified studies on the topics below)
+(In addition to the doctoral dissertation of 200 ECTS students must complete 40 ECTS of diversified studies on the topics below)

 Diversified studies: total of 40 ECTS

 I GENERAL POST-GRADUATE STUDIES

 Requisite studies: General scientific studies altogether 6 ECTS

 1. Ethics of science/philosophy, Doctoral School of the Faculty (e.g. IHME) (min.
 3 ECTS)

 2. Theory of science/philosophy, Doctoral School of the Faculty (e.g. IHME) (min.
 3 ECTS)